-The Privacy Coordinator is responsible for receiving, allocating and overseeing Internal Reviews in relation to privacy matters.
-The Privacy Coordinator provides a single point of contact for individuals seeking further information on how NSW Treasury complies with the Acts.
-The Privacy Coordinator will receive all correspondence and enquiries regarding the Acts, including any Internal Review requests.
+The Privacy Coordinator provides a single point of contact for individuals seeking further information on how NSW Treasury complies with the Act sand will receive all correspondence and enquiries regarding the Acts, including any Internal Review requests.

-The Privacy Coordinator's role also includes monitoring, recording and reporting on the progress of all Internal Review applications received.
+The Privacy Coordinator's role also includes monitoring, recording, and reporting on the progress of all Internal Review applications received.